 It's time to think about ways to keep your children healthy and safe this school year.
 Vaccinations, eye exams, bike helmets, and healthy snacks are at the top the back-to-school health tip list.

-The school-located flu vaccination program will once again run throughout Rhode Island this year.
+The school flu vaccination program will once again run throughout Rhode Island this year.
 Clinics for students in kindergarten through 12th grade will begin in late September and run through mid-December.
 Evening clinics are open to community members (ages 3 and up). more

 School-based health centers make getting healthcare easy for students because they do not have to leave school and do not need medical insurance to receive services.
 There are currently two school-based health centers in the state. more

 Set a good example and promote good health habits for children by eating healthily and being physically active.
 Provide healthy options for your child's meals and snacks at school. more You can also view inspection reports for the state's school cafeterias.

-Check with your doctor to confirm that your child has recieved all the immunizations that are required for school entry.
-Children need certain immunizations before entry into pre-k, kindergarten, 7th, 8th, 9th, and 12th grade. more High school students can be immunized against many vaccine-preventable diseases through the state's Vaccinate Before You Graduate program. (more)
+Make sure that your child has recieved all the immunizations that are required for school entry.
+Children need certain immunizations before entry into pre-k, kindergarten, 7th, 8th, 9th, and 12th grade. more High school students can be immunized against many vaccine-preventable diseases through the state's Vaccinate Before You Graduate program. more